Shop, Distributive and Allied Employees Association: Youth wages

 Australia operates a system of youth wages where it is legal for workers under the age of 21 to be paid a percentage of the adult wage rate for their job.
 The SDA has campaigned and called for the abolition of junior wages for decades.

 In 2013 the SDA began a national campaign to end youth wages for workers aged 18 years of age and the retail industry.
 This commenced with a case at the Fair Work Commission to remove the ninety percent rate for 20-year-olds in the retail award.
 The Fair Work Commission ruled in favour of the SDA's application in 2014 and the 20-year-old rate began to phase out in the retail award from 2015.

 Customer violence and abuse

-In 2017, the SDA launched a national public awareness campaign to combat what the union described as the growing problem of violence and abuse directed at retail workers by customers.
+In 2017, the SDA launched a national public awareness campaign "No One Deserves a Serve" to combat what the union described as the growing problem of violence and abuse directed at retail workers by customers.
 A survey conducted by the union of 6,000 retail and fast food workers found that more than 85 per cent had experienced abuse from customers.
 Almost three-quarters (74 percent) of respondents were women, and 65 percent of respondents worked in front end services (like cashiers and registers) and just over half (51 percent) of respondents said that no action was taken after they reported an incident.

 In 2018, the SDA launched its campaign Don't Bag Retail Staff in response to the highly publicised ban of free single-use plastic bags introduced in some states.